Bobby Riggs: Professional career

-Riggs won the U. S. Pro in 1949 over Budge in four sets.
+Riggs won the U.S. Pro in 1949 over Budge in four sets.
 "Gusts of wind made accuracy almost impossible and both veterans made a surprising number of errors.
 Budge who won the championship in 1940 and 1942 thrilled the crowd with his whistling forehand drives when he could reach his opponent’s placements.
 But in the end the younger Riggs wore down the red-haired Budge who is several years older...
 After dropping the third set Budge rallied to go ahead at 5-3 but that was his limit- Riggs began to force the play and took the next four games in a row finishing out the match with a service ace."
-This was Riggs' final U. S. Pro title.
+This was Riggs's final U.S. Pro title.